Need money for college?

 5. Be 18 years or older.

-The Bipolar Lives Scholarship: Our very own!
-This is an award of a $500.00 cash prize to a student enrolled in a United States college (undergraduate or post-grad, for example law school, MBAs, etc), community college, technical college, or trade school.
+4. The Bipolar Lives Scholarship: Our very own!
+This was an award of a cash prize to a student enrolled in a United States college (undergraduate or post-grad, for example law school, MBAs, etc), community college, technical college, or trade school.
+Awarded from 2009-2014 and currently suspended but watch this space.

 The National Alliance for the Mentally Ill (NAMI) has helpful information about college in general, and some good tips on bipolar scholarships.
 However, they do not have as many resources as one could hope for.